 1.3.1 Generally, the CEO, is responsible to the BoG for the following:

-(d) assisting the President in organising information necessary for the Board to deal with the agenda and for providing such information to Governors on a timely basis.
+- assisting the Chairman in organising information necessary for the Board to deal with the agenda and for providing such information to Governors on a timely basis.

 1.3.2 The Board shall receive the following from, or through, the CEO at its scheduled meetings:

-1.3.3 The CEO shall act within all specific authorities delegated to him by the BoG.
+1.3.3 The CEO shall act within all specific authorities delegated to him/ her by the BoG.

 1.4 Company Secretary